Deep-sea mining: beyond the headlines

 If you were mining on land and said you wanted to mine an area of 50 km2 that was home to more than 400 species not found anywhere else on Earth, it would be a complete non-starter under any responsible regulatory regime.

-The actual risk to biodiversity in vent habitats is from cumulative impact at a regional level, reducing "mature" vent habitat that some species might require in those successional ecological systems (and I wrote an explainer about it a decade ago, available here).
+The actual risk to biodiversity in vent habitats is from cumulative impact at a regional level, reducing "mature" vent habitat that the metapopulations of some species require in those successional ecological systems (and I wrote an explainer about that a decade ago).

 Mining at active deep-sea hydrothermal vents is incompatible with international commitments to protect biodiversity.
 No further research is needed to understand that, and I hope we have been clear about it.